David S. Walker

-David Shelby Walker (May 2, 1815 – July 20, 1891) was the eighth Governor of Florida, serving from 1865 to 1868.
-He served in the Florida House of Representatives and as Mayor of Tallahassee.
+David Shelby Walker (May 2, 1815 – July 20, 1891) was the eighth governor of Florida, serving from 1865 to 1868.
+He served in the Florida House of Representatives and as mayor of Tallahassee.
 He also served as a judge.
 He was a Whig before shifting parties.

 Early life and career

 Walker was born near Russellville in Logan County, Kentucky.
 He attended private schools in Kentucky and Tennessee and studied law.
 He moved to Florida in 1837, settling in Leon County.
 His father was David Walker, a prominent early Kentucky politician who served in the U.S. House of Representatives.
 David S. Walker was a cousin and close business and political confidante of Florida territorial governor Richard K. Call.
 He was also related to Florida Senator Wilkinson Call, who was Walker's law partner for several years in the 1850s and 1860s in Tallahassee.

-Walker entered politics as a Whig and was elected to the first session of the Florida State Legislature in 1845, serving Wakulla and Leon Counties as a senator.
+Walker entered politics as a Whig and was elected to the first session of the Florida State Legislature in 1845, serving Wakulla and Leon counties as a senator.
 In 1848, he was elected by Leon County to the Florida House of Representatives.
-In 1849, he was appointed Register of Public Lands and was ex officio State Superintendent of Public Instruction, positions he held until 1854.
+In 1849, he was appointed Registrar of Public Lands and was ex officio State Superintendent of Public Instruction, positions he held until 1854.
 He advocated and promoted interest in public schools.
 His efforts resulted in creating public schools in Tallahassee.
-He served as Mayor of Tallahassee.
+He served as mayor of Tallahassee.
 He was the Know Nothing gubernatorial candidate in 1856 but lost to Democrat Madison S. Perry by 2.6 points.
 In 1859, he became a Florida Supreme Court Justice.
 Walker is also known for establishing Tallahassee's first library in the mid-1800s through his private funds in a time where money was not allocated to libraries outside of urban areas, especially in a "rural" state.